ragr07/I.h.s-bot/README.md

 1. First you have to own a [discord account](https://discord.com/).
 If you don't own an account, you need to create one.
 1. Then you need to create a server on discord.
 1. [Invite the bot]( https://discord.com/oauth2/authorize?client_id=945615836327059456&scope=bot&permissions=285474001).
+1. Use the following commands in any channel.

 ## Commands